tboudreaux/GridFire/docs/static/mainpage.md

 All GridFire C++ types have been bound and can be passed around as one would expect.

-### Common Workflow Examople
+### Common Workflow Example
-This example impliments the same logic as the above C++ example
+This example implements the same logic as the above C++ example
 ```python
 from gridfire.engine import GraphEngine, MultiscalePartitioningEngineView, AdaptiveEngineView
 from gridfire.solver import DirectNetworkSolver